No3x/jrule-gradle-jar/README.md

 Here is a guideline to help you get started to write rules in Java with jrule.
 It uses the feature to deploy rules as jar to the `rules-jar` directory.

 > For nice *sync support* copy the contents of this project to `/etc/automation/jrule/` and make sure to open it in your IDE (so make sure you are on the openhab
 > server filesystem or on a mapped network drive.
-This way you IDE will pick up new items and the generated jar is picked up by jrule).
+This way your IDE will pick up new items and the generated jar is picked up by jrule).

 ## Folder Structure